sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/datastore.md

 dsn          |      |
 -------------|------
-description  | data source name.
+description  | Data source name.
 Specified as a URL or [PostgreSQL connection string][15].
-The Sensu backend uses the Go pq library, which supports a [subset of the PostgreSQL libpq connection string parameters][4]. required     | true type         | String example      | {{< language-toggle >}}
+The Sensu backend uses the Go pq library, which supports a [subset of the PostgreSQL libpq connection string parameters][4].<br><br>To avoid exposing sensitive information in the `dsn` attribute, [configure PostgreSQL with environment variables][24]. required     | true type         | String example      | {{< language-toggle >}}